 To clarify, our upsell product = screen protector. 😊

 The above is an example of an “Action offer” using the SellUp app.
 The “Lead Product” trigger is actually set to collection mode.
 This means any product inside that collection will show the upsell offer when it’s added to basket.

 This is handy because if you had 150 phone cases, you would otherwise have to create 150 individual upsells!

 The “Upsell Product” is the screen protector.
 This is the product offered to customers in the upsell when they add any of the cases from the collection we set in the upsell.

 The end result in a considerable lift in revenue.
 If just 1 in 10 customers take the upsell, you can see how much your revenue could increase over time.
 If the upsell is well optimised, you could see 1 in every 2 customers taking in the offer.
 Across your whole catalog, this could be a mega boost to the bottom line.

-It is safe to conclude that if you had a strategy implemented to upsell on your Shopify store with products that compliment each other, the returns across all customer orders each month would be a HUGE uplift in revenue in comparison to your current revenue.
+It is safe to conclude that if you had a strategy implemented to cross-sell/upsell on your Shopify store with products that compliment each other, the returns across all customer orders each month would be a HUGE uplift in revenue in comparison to your current revenue.

 What was missing?
 Let’s try again.